Duggar Family Rumors: Joseph’s Courtship, Jana’s Singlehood, And Josh’s Scandals

 — The Web Next News (@TWNEXTNEWS) February 23, 2017

 Finally, according to the latest Duggar family rumors from Refinery29 report on Josh Duggar, the most controversial member of the family.
-Most will recall that Josh faced a world of backlash when it was revealed that he molested four of his sisters and a babysitter, according to the Washington Post.
+We’ll recall that Josh faced a world of backlash when it was revealed that he molested four of his sisters and a babysitter, according to The Washington Post.
 And while Duggar simply said that he acted “shamefully,” he was inevitably kicked off television for his behavior.

 But Refinery29 pointed out that they found something “disturbing” in the Josh Duggar scrapbook, and they reported on it for their story.